Full Name: Edward John Frank Howe

 Eddie Howe’s playing career

 Howe’s connection with Bournemouth began back in the 1990s when he joined the club as a youth prospect.
 The centre-half would make his senior breakthrough with the Cherries in December 1995, as well.
-While his efforts at the club saw Harry Redknapp sign Howe for Portsmouth during March 2002.
+While his efforts at the club saw Harry Redknapp sign Howe for Portsmouth in March 2002.

 The defender’s spell at Fratton Park was not as fruitful as it had been at Dean Court and he returned on loan in 2004 after a brief spell with Swindon Town.
 Bournemouth then bought Howe back during the summer of 2004.
 He had proven his fitness after two years plagued by knee injuries at Pompey.